 Any animal that gets into your home can be a nuisance.
 Raccoons, however, can add a willful air to their destruction of your basement.
 A raccoon’s paws are versatile enough to allow them to tear into your insulation, destroy your drywall, and otherwise make their gleeful way throughout the darker corners of your home.
 Pregnant raccoons can often settle in your basement in an attempt to nest shortly before giving birth, making them an even more immediate problem to deal with.

 Raccoons, like rodents, tend to leave droppings behind once they make their way indoors.
 These creatures, however, are much noisier than their smaller cousins.
-If you’re hearing odd sounds throughout your basement, leave an inspection to the experts.
+If you detect odd sounds throughout your basement, leave an inspection to the experts.
 It’s better for someone with the appropriate protective equipment to face a raccoon head-on than you and the rest of your family.

 Bats and Birds

-Bats and birds alike can both get into your basement if you happen to leave your door open for a hair too long.
+Both birds and bats alike can get into your basement if you happen to leave your door open for a hair too long.
 While bats don’t pose an immediate threat to the structural integrity of your home, they are a health and aesthetic hazard.
 Bats can bring diseases into your home and cause you and your children to get sick for seemingly no reason.

 Birds are also bacteria magnets, but they are often more destruction-oriented than bats.
 For starters, birds will often make an active effort to try and escape from your home, meaning that you’re likely to encounter feathers and smudged windows throughout your basement.
 Similarly, birds may be more destructive in their hunt for food inside your home.

 Bats and birds alike tend to leave feces throughout your home.
 You’ll have an easier time distinguishing between the two simply due to the nature of each creature’s biology.
-Birds, however, will often nest in your basement, conglomerating in one particular area after stealing the materials they need to make themselves comfortable.
+Birds, however, will often build their nests within the basement, conglomerating in one particular area after stealing the materials they need to make themselves comfortable.
 When in doubt, follow the feces back to the nest, and you’ll have an easier time getting unwanted birds out of your home.

 Bats, comparatively, can travel throughout your basement.
 Trust your eyes and ears as you make your way through your basement, and you’ll have a better chance of spotting these unwanted guests.